danesinoo/bachelor-s_notes/secondo_anno/metodi/README.md

 ``git commit --amend [--no-edit]`` - Adds the staged file into the last commit [without changing the message]

-``git fetch --prune`` - updatea the list of remote branches and remove any references to branches that have been deleted on the remote.
+``git fetch --prune`` - updates the list of remote branches and remove any references to branches that have been deleted on the remote.